openshift/cluster-version-operator/docs/user/reconciliation.md

 The ClusterOperator builder only monitors the in-cluster object and blocks until it is:

 * Available
-* Either not progressing or, when the release image manifest has `status.versions` entries, listing at least the versions given in that manifest.
+* The ClusterOperator contains at least the versions listed in the associated release image manifest.
     For example, an OpenShift API server ClusterOperator entry in the release image like:

     ```yaml